 Amazon would not be the multi-billion Amazon that we all look up to if they remain an online retail store for physical books.
 It is through continuous learning, innovation and not missing opportunities during changing times that they became the largest and leading e-commerce, cloud computing, and AI company that they are today.

-Who would have thought that the decline of demand in oil and gas furnaces during the 1950s, could be the greatest opportunity to spin the business of what we know now as one of the biggest and most popular children’s modelling clay, Play-Doh.
-Now they have reportedly sold over two billion cans of this colourful product used for crafts and arts.
+Who would have thought that the decline of demand in oil and gas furnaces during the 1950s, could be the greatest opportunity to spin the business of what we know now as one of the biggest and most popular children’s modeling clay, Play-Doh.
+Now they have reportedly sold over two billion cans of this colorful product used for crafts and arts.

 The way these multi-billion scale corporations made their way through change and emerge to success can also be applied to your career and personal growth.
 Remember that the quality of life does not get better by chance.
 It can only get better by change.
 When you do things the same way you’ve done it in the past five years then you are settled with the same results.
 Should you wish to improve it and get better results, then you must do things differently.